Who kills Graham? Emmerdale reveals full line-up of suspects and motives

 The soap makes one of its occasional ventures into non-linear storytelling by replaying the day of Graham’s death from five different perspectives across the week commencing Monday 20th January, ending with Mr Foster’s own point of view on Friday 24th January when the killer’s identity is revealed to viewers.

-Here’s our guide to who’s in the frame for the fatality, and what their motives are…
+Here’s our guide to who is a suspect in Graham’s death and what their motives are…

 Kim Tate & Al Chapman

 Gruesome Graham’s toxic history with conniving wife (for business reasons only) Kim puts her at the top of the suspects list as the pair have had a love/hate thing going on for years.
 As Graham plans to leave the country with lover Rhona Goskirk, Kim displays a rare moment vulnerability and begs him to stay and make a proper go of their relationship – and to her surprise, he agrees they could still have a chance.
-Later discovering he’s leading her on to distract her from the fact he’s secretly been siphoning off funds from the Tate empire, antagonised Kim tasks partner in crime Al in helping her get rid of Graham.
-Permanently.
+Later discovering he’s leading her on to distract her from the fact he’s secretly been siphoning off funds from the Tate empire, antagonised Kim decides to take no prisoners, and asks Al to have Graham killed off.
+Without a doubt, she seems like the most likely to be found guilty, but there’s plenty other suspects in the line-up.

 Jai Sharma